TJLeiber/Parsing/README.md

 Python3 (We used version 3.11.9)<br>

 Hence ideally follow these steps to run the program:<br>
-(1) create a new venv to run this program (test was done with a fresh conda environment)
+(1) create a new virtual environment to run this program (test was done with a fresh conda environment)

 (2) conda activate MyNewEnv